Report into the July 2021 unrest point to "spectacular" government failure

 Johannesburg – Lack of government cohesion played a key role in the lackluster response by security forces to the civil unrest that occurred in July last year, a expert panel report has found.

-The unrest that took place in KwaZulu-Natal and Gauteng claimed more than 300 lives and saw the economy bleed in excess of a R50 billion and countless jobs lost as the two economic hubs saw unprecedented looting and destruction to property.
+The unrest that took place in KwaZulu-Natal and Gauteng claimed more than 300 lives and saw the economy bleed in excess of R50 billion and countless jobs lost as the two economic hubs saw unprecedented looting and destruction to property.

 President Cyril Ramaphosa in August reshuffled his cabinet, moving then minister of state security Ayanda Dlodlo to public administration and Nosiviwe Mapisa-Nqakula was sacked as minister of defence and was later appointed as speaker of the national assembly.